-Figure 18-1.
-Add Profiled Alerts dialog box

-- 5 From the list, select the events for which you want an alert to be generated.
-When you are finished, click Close. - 6 If you want to forward alerts to an e-mail address or a proxy address: - If you want to receive an e-mail when an alert is generated, click Add in the Profiled Contacts region.
+- 1 From the Profiles tab, select the alert profile you want to configure. - 2 Click Edit. - 3 Select Enabled to enable the profile, if desired. - 4 In the Alert Profile tab, click Add in the Profiled Alerts area.
+From the list, select the events for which you want an alert to be generated.
+When you are finished, click Close. - 5 If you want to forward alerts to an e-mail address or a proxy address: - If you want to receive an e-mail when an alert is generated, click Add in the Profiled Contacts area.